slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Some people are so poor, all they have is money."
 -- Patrick Meagher [1973]*

-> *"Being rich is having money; being wealthy is having time."
+> *"Being rich is having money; being wealthy is having time." (...)
+"A fit body, a calm mind, a house full of love.
+These things cannot be bought - they must be earned."
 -- Naval Ravikant [1974]*

 > *"You’re not supposed to optimize for money; you’re supposed to optimize for happiness."